Sharing Management Wisdom Team Building Activity

 3. Provide the time needed by the participants to think about and jot down ideas before you ask them to share their wisdom with their small group.
 Coming up with ten pieces of knowledge, that group members want to share and feel comfortable sharing, generally, takes twenty to thirty minutes.
 You will know when most participants are ready for the next step when the level of noise in the room increases as participants chat with each other.

 Once participants have had a chance to think about their accumulated wisdom, ask them to share them with their small group.
 You will want to ask that each person share one at a time.
 They share their first; then, each person shares their second, and then, each shares their third.
 Tell the small group members to look for common themes and similarities in the pieces of wisdom shared.

-Tell the groups that each person will be asked to share several of their words of wisdom with the whole group upon completion of the small group exercise if they are comfortable doing so.
+Tell the groups that each person will be asked to share several of their words of wisdom with the whole large group upon completion of the small group exercise if they are comfortable doing so.

 4. Debrief the team building activity by asking the group how they reacted to the words of wisdom, both telling their own and hearing those of coworkers.
 What commonalities and differences struck them during the team building activity?

 Continue to debrief the activity by asking the large group whether participants noticed themes in the wisdom shared.
 When the discussion is finished, ask the participants if they have anything they'd like to add to the discussion before moving on with the rest of the session or ending the team building session.

 Variations for Sharing Wisdom: A Team Building Activity

 You can assign non-management or mixed groups to come up with various types of wisdom gleaned through working.
 An example might be: Come up with the ten most important pieces of wisdom you've learned about how to work effectively with people.